przemek83/data-explorer-python/README.md

 Such simple and strict format of data was used for simplicity of parsing.

 # Tox
 I've used Tox for static analysis and testing.
-Following tools are used as of 6.03.2020:
+Following tools are used:
 + flake8
 + mypy
 + pylint